7 Useful Winter Photography Tips

 You will also want to make sure you invest in a good camera bag and one that is not only insulated, but waterproof as well.
 Cold weather usually means snow—and you don’t want snowfall damaging your camera equipment.

 You should also make sure that you bring spare batteries—and that you put them somewhere that they can stay warm.
-Batteries will lose their power in extreme cold weather, so you want to make sure that you have spare batteries with you just in case.
+Batteries will lose their power in extremely cold weather, so you want to make sure that you have spare batteries with you just in case.

 Another tip to consider is to bring a sturdy tripod.
 Even if you weren’t originally planning on shooting with a tripod, it can be your best friend in cold weather.
 If you are shaking from the cold trying to get a steady shot, a tripod can help ensure you get a crystal-clear image.
 Just make sure the tripod is durable enough to be set up in the snow.